shriram2112/DeepLearningFlappyBird/README.md

 Longer version: [DQN for flappy bird](https://www.youtube.com/watch?v=THhUXIhjkCM)

+## Overview
+Our version of the deep q-learning algorithm from The DQN paper.
+This algorithm reads the screen and the integer score of the Atari 2600 game Space Invaders.
+The output is the same control commands as a human would have with a controller (albeit, without the physical controller).

 ## Background

 Reinforcement learning develops control patterns by providing feedback on a model’s selected actions, which encourages the model to select better actions in the future.
 At each time step, given some state s, the model will select an action s, and then observe the new state s' and a reward r based on some optimality criterion.